 Asbestos is a toxic, cancer-causing material that was widely used for insulation purposes a few decades ago.
-Once the toxic effects of asbestos became known to public its use was replaced by cellulose.
-Many old homes may still have insulation made if asbestos.
+Once the toxic effects of asbestos became known to the public, its use was replaced by cellulose.
+Many old homes may still have insulation made of asbestos.
 So how do you know if your home’s insulation has asbestos, how to tell between asbestos and cellulose insulation?

-It is hard to visually tell the difference between asbestos and cellulose insulation.
-However, Asbestos insulation is generally pebble like and is greayish brown or solver-gold in color whereas cellulose insulation is greyish and looks like shredded paper.
+It is hard to tell the difference between asbestos and cellulose insulation visually.
+However, Asbestos insulation is generally pebble-like and is greyish-brown or silver-gold, whereas cellulose insulation is greyish and looks like shredded paper.

-However, since the amount of asbestos used in different insulations vary so do their appearances.
-Therefore, if you suspect that your home has asbestos insulation, it is recommended to call a professional to asses it.
+However, since the amount of asbestos used in different insulations varies, so do their appearances.
+Therefore, if you suspect that your home has asbestos insulation, it is recommended to call a professional to assess it.

-If you are interested in knowming more about cellulose and asbestos insulation, continue reading.
+If you are interested in knowing more about cellulose and asbestos insulation, continue reading.